 The board will review your complaint and decide whether it deserves disciplinary action.
 A single complaint may not warrant any punishment on its own, but multiple complaints from different patients may demonstrate a pattern of behavior that the board decides it has to deal with.
 Therefore, it is important to report the medical error, even if the report seems to have no effect initially.

 If you have come to harm as a result of a doctor’s mistake, you can file a medical malpractice suit in addition to making a complaint.
-A lawyer, like a medical malpractice lawyer from Ward & Ward Law Firm, can evaluate your situation to see if you have a case.
+A lawyer, like a medical malpractice lawyer in Indianapolis, IN from Ward & Ward Law Firm, can evaluate your situation to see if you have a case.